eddylj/OpenGL-Graphics-Project/JUSTIFICATION.md

 I did not complete part 3b.
 (If you would like your 3b to be marked, you will need to replace this line)

-### 3c: Planar Reflections.
-Describe the system used to generate a planar reflection, including any techniques for perspective and/or near plane correction.
+### 3c: In-World Camera/Magic Mirror.
+Describe how you have placed a camera in a scene that renders to a texture.
+Show where both of these objects are and how they function to show a different viewpoint of the scene.
 Include references to code.

 I did not complete part 3c.
 (If you would like your 3c to be marked, you will need to replace this line)

+### 3d: Planar Reflections.
+Describe the system used to generate a planar reflection, including any techniques for perspective and/or near plane correction.
+Include references to code.

+I did not complete part 3d.
+(If you would like your 3d to be marked, you will need to replace this line)

 ## Section 4: Post Processing